 Thirdly, it’s often the business owner themselves who get in the way and become blinded by their own creativity.
 They fuss over things like the colour of buttons when in fact it’s the price of products, return policies or just making the site feel trustworthy.

-Finally, AdWords benefits from long-term campaigns in the same way that SEO does.
+Finally, Google Ads benefits from long-term campaigns in the same way that SEO does.
 The mistakes and resolutions we provide below need to occur consistently so that you’re always monitoring your campaigns for wasted spend and eliminate it wherever you can.

 Mistake #1: Infrequent Logins